-Jamie spent the first nine years of his life in and out of hospital with a rare spinal condition known as syringomyelia.
+Jamie spent the first nine years of his life in and out of the hospital with a rare spinal condition known as syringomyelia.
 Combined with a very weak immune system and epilepsy, Jamie’s health was very poor.
-He was treated at Gloucestershire Royal Hospital and Great Ormond Street Children’s Hospital in London.
 At nine years old, the symptoms eased, something Jamie attributes to an effort to become more active.

-In February 2014, Jamie finished an historic journey across Canada, becoming the first person in history to run the 5,000 miles from the Atlantic coast to the Pacific coast without the aid of a support crew.
-Starting in March 2013, his run raised more than £200,000 for sick children in Canada and the UK.
-He battled -40°C temperatures, the Rockies, a frostbitten nose, numerous potentially challenge-stopping injuries (including the permanent misshaping of his right foot) and more to finish in Vancouver, running the equivalent of a marathon most days – whilst wearing a Superhero costume The Flash.
+In February 2014, Jamie finished a historic journey across Canada, becoming the first person in history to run the 5,000 miles (200 marathons) from the Atlantic coast to the Pacific coast without the aid of a support crew.

 “Best speaker we’ve seen in 25 years.
 A real and refreshing change from what you would normally expect in the corporate affair”

 “I found Jamie’s story very inspiring.
 I loved it, I loved why he does it, and I love him.
 I believe he is of a rare kind of person.
 He does things for other people rather than for himself.
 He has shown me the bigger picture, and I’ve learnt that rather than spending my life working for myself, I should spend it helping others whatever they need.
 I’ve realised that if you judge, you cannot be free.
 But if you simply love, and help other people, or environments, there can be so much more sense of accomplishment than working a day job for the government or macdonalds.
 I appreciate him so much”